 Where MailChimp falls on its face, Constant Contact takes the crown with their dedicated customer service department.
 They offer support via phones, live chat, and email.

 They are very responsive, helpful, and experienced.

-If you expect to face any kind of problems that may require an immediate help, Constant Contact is absolutely the way to go.
+If you expect to face any problems that may require immediate help, Constant Contact is entirely the way to go.